thomas-t-huynh/CommerceJS_How_to_handle_cart_VueJS/README.md

    />
 ```

-In the handler function named “handleAddProductToCart”, use commerce to do an API call much like the one early on, but instead of the retrieve method, use the add method and then pass in the product id.
+In the handler function named `handleAddProductToCart`, use commerce.js to do an API call much like the one earlier on, but instead of the retrieve method, use the add method and then pass in the product id.

 ```javascript
 // App.vue